fennel-ai/client/docs/pages/concepts/source.md

 doesn't exist.
 Instead, it is either given a default value or to base the value of that column on another column.

+### Where
+The `where` field in the source provides a way to filter out some rows from source during ingestion.
+Provide the filter criteria as a lambda function.

+<pre snippet="concepts/source#where" status="success"
+  message="Using lambda to filter during ingestion."
+></pre>

 ### Since
 The `since` parameter (of type `datetime`) in the source provides a way to ingest data from a specific time onwards from the source.
 When set, only the rows